 Electronic Controls for Your Wheelchair Van

-Those with a spinal cord injury, disabilities, limited dexterity or range of motion and other conditions may need more than low-tech or reduced effort hand controls to operate primary and secondary driving controls on an accessible or handicapped vehicle.
+Those with a spinal cord injury, disabilities, limited dexterity or range of motion and other conditions may need more than low-tech or reduced effort hand controls to operate primary and secondary driving controls on an accessible vehicle.

 With adaptive electronic controls, these functions are easily accessible even for those with significant physical limitations.

 This lever provides more leverage when shifting gears for those with limited mobility.
 It can be used with automatic transmissions only.